azrogers/grab_github/README.md

 // Find a file in the directory tree with the given path. let file = tree.resolve_blob(Path::new("build.gradle")).unwrap();

-// Personal access token will automatically be filled from environment variable `GITHUB_ACCESS_TOKEN` if set. let config = DownloadConfigNoReporting::new(Path::new("output/data"));
+// GitHub personal access token will be filled from environment
+// variable `GITHUB_ACCESS_TOKEN` if set.
+let config = DownloadConfigNoReporting::new(Path::new("output/data"));

 // Download this file into the output directory.